 The importance of effective communications has never been more pronounced than in today’s integrated media environment.

-Influence is a fickle creature, especially for PRs, but having an insight into what creates it can help.
-If you want to understand influence, BuzzSumo is here for you – try our 30 day free trial.
+Engagement is a fickle creature, but having an insight into what creates it can help.
+If you want to understand content engagement, BuzzSumo is here for you – try our 30 day free trial.